aliSadegh/Spark-Kafka-Elasticsearch-example/README.md

     .filter("count > 15")
 ```

-for goal 3 and 4 it's easier, we used the fixed window algorithm.
-also in goal 3 we used a ```filter()``` function for select just successfull response.
+For goals 3 and 4, we used the fixed window algorithm.
+Additionally, for goal 3, we used the ```filter()``` function to select only successful responses.
 ```
 df = df\
     .filter("status between 200 and 299")\